The MIUSA Orthopaedic Manual Physical Therapy

 Applicants to the Fellowship program must meet the following requirements:

-- Satisfactory completion of MDT courses A-D and Advanced Extremities and passing Credentialing Examination
+- Satisfactory completion of MDT Parts A-D and the Advanced Extremities post-graduate courses and a pass in the Credentialing Examination.

 In accordance with ABPTRFE evaluative criteria to meet IFOMPT standards, satisfactory completion of both Diploma component (Phase 1) and OMPT component (Phase 2) must be attained within 36-months.

-Candidates first apply through The McKenzie Institute International for acceptance into the MII Diploma Program.
-To review current MII Diploma Program application procedures, click here.
+Candidates first apply through The McKenzie Institute International (MII) for acceptance into the MII Diploma Program.
+The current MII Diploma Program application and application procedures can be found on the MII Website.

-Upon successful enrollment into the MII Diploma Program or achievement of the Diploma in MDT, the OMPT Mentorship component application may then be submitted to MIUSA.
-Applications will be reviewed by a selection committee consisting of the Program Director, Academic Advisor, and the MIUSA Executive Director.
+Upon notice of successful enrollment into MII Diploma program, the OMPT Mentorship component application must then submitted to MIUSA.
+Applications will be reviewed by a selection committee consisting of the Program Director, Academic Advisor, and MIUSA Executive Director.

-The applicant will be notified of application status within four weeks of the interview.
-The Director and applicant will determine a plan for commencement of the OMPT Problem Solving Experience and 1:1 Clinical Mentorship, understanding it will not be before the successful award of the Diploma Certificate.
+Notification of acceptance into the MIUSA Fellowship Program will be within four weeks of the interview.
+The Director and applicant will determine a plan for commencement of the OMPT Problem Solving Experience and 1:1 Clinical Mentorship understanding it will not be before the successful award of the Diploma Certificate.

-Fellows-in-Training will be placed in clinical sites for mentorship in order of the date of approved application.
-As additional sites are established for OMPT clinical mentoring, placements will be considered in order of the date of approved application and various location openings.
+Fellows-in-Training will be placed in Diploma clinical sites for mentorship in order of the date of approved application.
+The sites for OMPT clinical mentoring placements will be considered in order of the date secured for the Diploma Exam and various location openings.